Museum of Sex: Educational Programs

+Collections and Artefacts

+The museum's collections feature a variety of historically and culturally significant artefacts, including vintage erotica, sex-related inventions, and contemporary artworks exploring sexuality.
+Notable objects and curated exhibitions highlight the evolution of sexual expression across cultures and time periods, with a particular focus on historically marginalised voices.
+Both the New York and Miami locations emphasise accessibility and engagement, ensuring that visitors can explore the content interactively while maintaining an educational framework.

+Exhibitions

 The inaugural exhibit, NYC Sex: How New York City Transformed Sex in America, focused on the museum's home city, but later exhibits focused on sexuality in other cultures and time periods.
-Other exhibitions have included Sex Among the Lotus: 2500 Years of Chinese Erotic Obsession; GET OFF: Exploring the Pleasure Principles; Vamps & Virgins: The Evolution of American Pinup Photography 1860-1960; Men Without Suits: Objectifying the American Male Body; and an online exhibition US Patent Office Sex Inventions.
+Other exhibitions have included Sex Among the Lotus: 2500 Years of Chinese Erotic Obsession; GET OFF: Exploring the Pleasure Principles; Vamps & Virgins: The Evolution of American Pinup Photography 1860–1960; Men Without Suits: Objectifying the American Male Body; and an online exhibition US Patent Office Sex Inventions.

+Under Associate Curator Lissa Rivera, the museum expanded its focus to include contemporary art and historically marginalized voices.
+Rivera curated Leonor Fini: Theatre of Desire, the first U.S. museum survey of the Surrealist artist and Canon: Juan José Barboza-Gubo & Andrew Mroczek, the museum's first bilingual exhibition.

+Locations and facilities

+Unlike restrictions placed on adult entertainment venues, New York City authorities have allowed the museum to locate itself within 500 ft of a church or school.
 In 2009, the Museum began an expansion project moving its entrance from 27th Street to Fifth Avenue.
-The Museum also doubled the square footage of their store and increased the size of the museum by one floor, as well as adding another gallery.
-They expanded even further with an aphrodisiac-themed cafe and additional gallery space.
+The Museum also doubled the square footage of its store and increased the size of the museum by one floor, as well as adding another gallery.
+They further expanded by adding an aphrodisiac-themed cafe and additional gallery space.